inRiver/augmenta-developer-documentation/docs/oauth-client/oauth-client-management.md

 ## OAuth Clients

 The Augmenta API requires a mechanism to manage access.
 OAuth Clients provide this functionality by granting controlled access.
-Below is the process for creating an OAuth Client, subsequently stored in Auth0, which serves as the identity provider.
+Below is the process for creating an OAuth Client.

 ![Create OAuth Client](../../screenshots/oauth-client/oauth-client-create.png)